 Over time your network will see you as the go-to authority in your field… as long as your content is of high quality.

-3. LinkedIn Publisher Posts are Indexed on Google
+3. LinkedIn Publisher posts are indexed on Google

 LinkedIn Publisher posts are also indexed by Google and show up in organic search results.
 To me, this is one of the best features of it.
 Your website will never have the same ability as a site like LinkedIn to rank at the top of the search results.

 For example, if you Google the term “LinkedIn etiquette” you’ll see the article I published years ago on LinkedIn Publisher that still ranks as the number one result for that search term at the time of this writing.
+It even appears above a more recent post on LinkedIn etiquette and best practices I posted on LinkedIn Publisher, which shows up in the google search results in second position as well as in the People also ask section,

 So, take advantage of the powerful Google indexing that is available by posting articles to LinkedIn Publisher.

-4. Reach Your 2nd and 3rd-Level Connections
+4. Reach your 2nd and 3rd-level connections

 It’s a given that many of your 1st-level connections will be seeing your posts but as soon as they begin to like, comment and share, your content, it will be seen beyond your immediate network.